humaneyes-be/create-skill-from-miro/README.md

 # Board to Skill

-Board to Skill is a Miro Web SDK app that converts specifically named Miro frames into a downloadable ChatGPT Skill ZIP file.
+Board to Skill is a Miro Web SDK app that converts specifically named Miro frames into a downloadable SKILL ZIP file.

-The app scans a board, serializes frame contents into text files, validates the required Skill files, and packages the result as `skill.zip`.
+The app scans a board, serializes frame contents into text files, validates the required Skill files, and packages the result as `SKILL.zip`.

 ## What it does